 As a registered member of the British Association for Counselling and Psychotherapy (BACP), I abide by the Ethical Framework for the Counselling Professions and the Supplementary Guidance for Working Online.
 I am committed to fulfilling BACP requirements for continuing professional development and regularly undertake training and supervision.

-I am a register psychotherapist with Vitality Health Insurance and Aviva Insurance.
+I am a register psychotherapist with Vitality Health.

-Contact me by email or text to arrange an initial session online (Zoom).
+Contact me by email or text to arrange an initial session in person or online via Zoom.
 The initial session is about getting to know each other, exploring what brings you to therapy, your hopes for therapy and how we might work together.
-It is important that there is a ‘fit’ between therapist and client.
+It is important that there is a 'fit' between therapist and client.

 Based on your hopes or goals for therapy and your preferences we may work on a focused and specific goal/s or a more open exploratory inquiry of a theme or issue.

 You will know when it is right for you to end therapy.
 Endings are important.
 Ideally, we will discuss, plan and work towards your therapy ending together.
 If you decide to end therapy before a planned ending it is beneficial to have a final ending session.